Mizogg/Curve-secp256k1/README.md

 What if we could divide by bits the range all the way to 1 bit?
 All keys are the modular inverse of the first key start point.

-Thanks to Quite the Contrary for teaching how to do this https://youtu.be/Vlqy1zB-QkE  ecdsa secp256k1 algorithm explained.
+Thanks to Quite the Contrary for teaching me how to do this https://youtu.be/Vlqy1zB-QkE  ecdsa secp256k1 algorithm explained.

 Try some different start points to understand how the curve consists of all points whose coordinates (x, y).